 Chapel Hill, NC

-Louise Winstanly, LLB (Hons), MS Bioethics, is an Adjunct Assistant Professor in the Department of Public Health Leadership Program, UNC Gillings School of Global Public Health and Associate Faculty for the UNC Centre for Bioethics.
-Originally from South Africa where she lived for 25 years, Winstanly also lived in Japan for nine years where she worked for Simpson Thacher & Bartlett LLP and Nishimura and Partners.
+Louise Winstanly, LLB (Hons), MS, is an adjunct assistant professor in the Public Health Leadership Program at the UNC Gillings School of Global Public Health and associate faculty for the UNC Center for Bioethics.
+Originally from South Africa, where she lived for 25 years, Winstanly also lived in Japan for nine years where she worked for Simpson Thacher & Bartlett LLP and Nishimura and Partners.
 In 2005, Winstanly moved to Chapel Hill, North Carolina.
-As philanthropists, she and her husband support education and global health
+As philanthropists, she and her husband support education and global health.

-Winstanly is the Chair of the University of North Carolina (UNC) Non-Biomedical Institutional Review Board and member of UNC Hospital Ethics Committee; and North Carolina’s Translational and Clinical Sciences Institute’s Clinical and Community Research Ethics Core.
+Winstanly is the chair of the University of North Carolina (UNC) Non-Biomedical Institutional Review Board and a member of the UNC Hospital Ethics Committee and North Carolina’s Translational and Clinical Sciences Institute’s Clinical and Community Research Ethics Core.
 She is a Member of the Board of CliniStart and serves on the NCMS Ethical and Judicial Affairs Committee.
-She served as Chair of the Board of IntraHealth International 2012-2017.
+She served as chair of the board of IntraHealth International 2012–2017.
 She is also a member of the New York State Bar Association and the American Bar Association.

-Winstanly received her LLB (Honors) Business Law Degree from London Guildhall University (United Kingdom), MS in Bioethics from Union Graduate College and admitted to practice law in New York
+Winstanly received a Bachelor of Laws degree (with honors) in business law from London Guildhall University (United Kingdom) and a master’s degree in bioethics from Union Graduate College and was admitted to practice law in New York.